OreOliciouZ/MotD.md/Empyrion.md

 * The faction backpack (/fb) will be accessible for faction members if purchased for faction
 * The virtual backpack (/vb /vb 1 /vb 2 /vb 3) is a personal backpack which is only accessible private.
 The command (/vb) will always open the last used backpack

-This backpacks also stop the spoil timer of items and has no weight limit
+This backpacks also does stop the spoil timer of items and has no weight limit

 For information dialogue in the game enter /vb help